SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-20-goth-darkWeb.md

 > (interrupting) YEAH DAD, NO PROBLEM.

-<i>CASSANDRA reaches under her dash and pops the trunk.
+<br><i>CASSANDRA reaches under her dash and pops the trunk.
 MORTIMER places the URN in the net affixed to the inside of the trunk.
 He uses a few bungie cords to attach the urn.
 When he's finished, he comes around to the side of the car to talk to his children.
 The car idles noisily.</i>

 #### CASSANDRA